Tab

 • Funds never leave the subscriber's wallet until each charge fires.
 There's no escrow and no custody by Tab.

 • Protocol fee.
-Each charge takes a 1% fee (capped at 5% by the contract).
+Business-workspace plans take a 1% fee per charge; personal-workspace plans are 0%.
 Net goes to the creator.

 Plan lifecycle